h0rnb1ll/mighty-dragon/README.md

 * animated flight control surfaces
 * interior and exterior lightings
 * engine animation with afterburners
-* cockpit lighting with color accent.
-To change cockpit accent, select and copy your color of choice from [Community folder]/h0rnb1ll-aircraft-j20/cockpit-accent, replace default COCKPIT_ACCENT.PNG.DDS file in [Community folder]\h0rnb1ll-aircraft-j20\SimObjects\airplanes\hbl-aircraft-j20\texture.
-Make sure the new file is also named COCKPIT_ACCENT.PNG.DDS.
-You may also create your own color scheme.

 Known issues:
 Many performance information on the J-20 stealth fighter are still classified.
 This project takes heavy reference from its closest counterpart - Lockheed Martin F-22 Raptor.
 The flight model will be updated, once more info becomes available.
 Cockpit and exterior model will continue to be improved over time.